LabibMiah/SuswearGProject/README.md

 2.Run: npm i

-3.Now run another new terminal which will run a local host and to do that click Terminal, New Terminal then run the command npm run dev
+3.Now run another new terminal which will run a local host and to do that click Terminal, New Terminal then run the command: npm run dev

 4.Once everything is done hold Control Key (Ctrl) and Left Click the Local: http://localhost:3000

 Logins:

 Admin: alice.admin@sustainwear.org hash_admin

 Staff: MarkYoung@example.com Password123